Mikael Doka: Club career

+Santos

 Born in Fortaleza, Ceará, Doka joined Santos' youth setup in August 2010, at the age of ten.
 He made his senior debut with the B-team on 11 August 2018, playing the last ten minutes of a 1–0 home win against Água Santa, for the year's Copa Paulista.

 On 5 October 2018, Doka signed his first professional contract with the club, agreeing to a three-year deal.
 On 23 September 2021, he further extended his link for two more seasons.

 On 20 December 2021, Doka was loaned to FC Cascavel for the ensuing Campeonato Paranaense.
 He made his professional debut the following 27 January, coming on as a late substitute in a 2–1 home win over União.

 Doka scored his first senior goal on 10 February 2022, netting a last-minute winner through a direct free kick in a 2–1 home success over Paraná.
 On 28 October, his loan was extended for the 2023 season, but was released by the club on 13 January 2023 on a mutual agreement.

 On 17 January 2023, Doka was announced at São Joseense.
+On 7 July, he left Santos after 13 years.

+Central Coast Mariners

+On 2 August 2023, Doka signed for Central Coast Mariners of the A-League Men.
+Doka scored his first goal for the club against Western Sydney Wanderers at Central Coast Stadium on 18 February 2024, converting a penalty to score the only goal of the game.

+Doka was part of the Mariners' Championship, Premiership and AFC Cup winning 2023-24 season. in his first season with the club.
+Doka was also named AFC Cup MVP, and won the A-League player of the month award for April.
+At the conclusion of the season, Doka signed a new three-year contract extension to remain at the Mariners.

+The 2024-25 season wasn't as fruitful for the team, finishing the season in 10th, however Doka won the Mariners Medal as their player of the season.

+Ventforet Kofu (loan)

+After the end of the 2024-25 A-League season, Doka joined Ventforet Kofu on a 6 month loan deal to play out the rest of the 2025 J2 League season, with his loan set to expire on 31 December 2025.